openshift/console/frontend/packages/console-dynamic-plugin-sdk/docs/api.md

 ---

-## `YAMLEditor`
+## `CodeEditor`

 ### Summary

-A basic lazy loaded YAML editor with hover help and completion.
+A basic lazy loaded Code editor with hover help and completion.